rossack/tank_level_monitor/README.md

    - Status led short blinks: device is waiting in AP mode at <http://192.168.4.1>
    - Connect to device Web server to dispaly the tank level
    - Integrate with an IoT dashboard (eg Home Assistant).
-   - If you got the WiFi settings wrong, use the reset button (long press) to erase settings and start again.
+   - If the WiFi settings are wrong, use the reset button (long press > 1-Sec) to erase settings and start again.

 ## Hardware Requirements

+- See: picotool info -a tank_level_monitor.uf2
 - Raspberry Pi Pico W
 - 4-20mA pressure transducer
 - Power supply (e.g., 12v DC for the transducer and 5v for the PicoW)